 Teacher and office detentions are disciplinary measures which may be assigned for various behavioral infractions, and which may be assigned by any teacher or staff member.
-Most detentions are held 30 minutes after school on Monday through Friday.
+Most detentions are held 30 minutes at lunch or after school on Monday through Friday.
 Some detentions administered by the administration may be 2 hours in length.
-Office detentions are usually held in the Art room on Mondays, Wednesdays and Thursdays.
-Students will be given a day's notice so that transportation can be arranged.
-Students assigned to detention will copy excerpts out of the handbook or copy an appropriate essay relating to the offense committed.
-If there is a good reason why a student cannot serve the detention on the date assigned, an alternate date will be considered.
-Parents must grant permission to serve the detention on another date.
-Reassignment will occur only once.
-Reassignment will not be made based upon student request or claim.
-Inherent in the assignment of a detention is the foregoing of a bus ride home.
+The time and location of the detention will be announced when the detention is assigned.